dotnet/docs/docs/core/tutorials/cli-templates-create-template-package.md

 > [!div class="checklist"]
 >
 > * Create a template package by using the [Microsoft.TemplateEngine.Authoring.Templates](https://www.nuget.org/packages/Microsoft.TemplateEngine.Authoring.Templates) NuGet package.
-> * Install a template package from a NuGet package file
+> * Install a template package from a NuGet package file.
-> * Uninstall a template package by package ID
+> * Uninstall a template package by package ID.

 ::: zone-end